 Those who use Facebook for brand communications may have noticed a decrease in organic reach over the last few years.
-Many marketing professionals feel like they’ve been working hard to create content favoured by the Facebook algorithm, only to received a huge kick in the face by the most recent algorithm tweak.
+Many marketing professionals feel like they’ve been working hard to create content favoured by the Facebook algorithm, only to receive a huge kick in the face by the most recent algorithm tweak.

 In January 2018, Zuckerberg announced that it’ll be harder than ever for brand content to be seen by Facebook audiences.
 Posts by friends and family are being prioritised.
 With so many brands and publishers “spraying and praying” their message, it’s hardly surprising that Facebook is trying to remove irrelevant content for its users.